 Your casa particular

 Many casa particulares will offer to buy your foreign currency.
 Why?
-Either they’ll resell it at a profit in the black market, or they themselves need foreign currencies for their travels.
+Either they’ll resell it at a profit in the black market, or they themselves need foreign currencies for their travels or to buy products in the dollar stores.

 Can you exchange money at the airport in Cuba?